AdelleKing/Tribe/README.md

 The header is used throughout the site to hold the navigation bar and the site title.

 ### *Logos:*
-* Although a logo was created, I found this dificult to align on the page, so it was omtted due to time restraints.
+* Although a logo was created, I found this difficult to align on the page, so it was omitted due to time restraints.
 ![Logo](assets/images/logo.png)

 ### *Navigation Bar:*